MintTee/Stockpile/README.md

 - **Modded Slot Sizes:** Stockpile doesn't support modded inventories that can hold more than 64 items per slot (like the Drawers mod).
 - **NBT Limitations:** Due to limitations with the way CC: Tweaked interacts with Minecraft NBT data, Stockpile cannot read some NBT data like shulker content, potency or duration of potions, etc.
+- **Not support for fluids mechanics yet** *ComingSoonTM*

+## Roadmap

+- **Fluid support:** Adding a compete an easy to use fluid manager to Stockpile.
+- **GUI Survival Client** An easy to use comprehensive GUI Client to search and query items from Stockpile with search features similar to JEI, REI or EMI.
+- **SIGILS Compat** A simple program to make interfacing Stockpile with [SIGILS](https://github.com/fechan/SIGILS) easy.
+- **Auto schematic material list** Feature to automatically pull every item requiered from a schematic material list.

 ## Dependencies